ministryofjustice/analytics-platform-control-panel/doc/architecture.md

 ![Authentication Overview](./images/authentication.png "The authentications of the app")

-### 1. User login to control panel flow
+### 1. User login to Control Panel flow

 Setting up:
- - Register Control panel as an application on Auth0 platform as regular web app
+ - Register Control Panel as an application on Auth0 platform as regular web app
- - Register github as social connection on Auth0 by installing the github extension through the market place
+ - Register GitHub as social connection on Auth0 by installing the GitHub extension through the market place
- - Turn on github connection for Control panel application
+ - Turn on GitHub connection for Control Panel application
  - Setup the proper callback urls

 ![User login to CP: Authentication](./images/user_to_CP_auth.png "The authentication flow when user login CP")

-The variables, CONTROL_PANEL_APP_DOMAIN used in the following notes, is the domain name of this app.
+The variable `CONTROL_PANEL_APP_DOMAIN`, used in the following notes, is the domain name of this app.
-Other env vars referred in the following steps can be checked from [Control Panel environment variables](./doc/environment.md)
+Other environment variables referred in the following steps can be checked from [Control Panel environment variables](./doc/environment.md).

 - **step 2**:
-The redirect call is maded to Auth0
+The redirect call is made to Auth0
 ```shell
 https://<OIDC_DOMAIN>/login?
 state=<login_state_value>&